ramchaithanya/SelfDrivingCar/CarND-Behavioral-Cloning-P3-master/README.md

 Optimize = Adam

 #### Finalizing Epochs
-I have started with 3 epochs which didnt give a fruitful output,later i have increased to 5 epochs and i could see some improvements but still the results are not satisfactory.Then i have increased to 8 epochs and i could see the model was working fine,however at some image the car is moving out of confined lines.So finally i have increased to 10 epochs which gave me satisfactory results.
+I have started with 3 epochs which didnt give a fruitful output,later i have increased to 5 epochs and i could see some improvements but still the results are not satisfactory.Then i have increased to 8 epochs and i could see the model was working fine,however at some areas the car is moving out of confined lines.So finally i have increased to 10 epochs which gave me satisfactory results.
 #### Validation data Split
 I have read in many articles that a split 80:20 or 90:10 is a good training and validation data split.So i choose 80% of training data and 20% of validation data.Below is the link where i have read about good training and validataion data split